 Public employee union leaders immediately after the vote declared plans to seek a court injunction blocking local implementation, pending the outcome of expected litigation.

-"We will file a lawsuit as soon as practicable," said Contra Costa Deputy Sheriffs Association President Ken Westermann, who estimates his members would lose 15 percent
+"We will file a lawsuit as soon as practicable," said Contra Costa Deputy Sheriffs Association President Ken Westermann, who estimates his members would lose 15 percent or more of their retirement income if the law goes into effect.
+"These are vested rights and the courts have consistently said they cannot be taken away once promised."

 The twist in the nearly three-hour public hearing came when three retirement board members openly welcomed a legal challenge as the fastest path to resolution.